Skip to main content

 Prerequisites and limitations

-• The described workflow is valid for single host SAP HANA MDC systems with a single tenant.
+• The described workflow is valid for single host SAP HANA MDC systems.
+Multiple host systems are not supported.

-• The SnapCenter HANA plug-in must be deployed on the target host to enable the execution of automation scripts.
-It is not necessary to install the HANA plug-in on the HANA source system host.
+• The SnapCenter SAP HANA plug-in must be deployed on the target host to enable the execution of automation scripts.

-• The described workflow is only valid for the SnapCenter 4.6 P1 release or later.
-Older releases have slightly different workflows.
+• The described workflow is only valid for the SnapCenter 5.0 release or higher.

 Lab setup

-The following figure shows the lab setup used for a system clone operation.
+The figure below shows the lab setup used for system clone operation.

 The following software versions were used: